Alecoow/Discord-LLM/README.md

 Your friendly AI assistant for discord!

-Currently supports basic text communication in server channels, with plans to expand the functionality into live voice chats.
+Currently supports basic text communication in text channels.

 USAGE:
 Once connected to a discord app/bot, you can interact with it by sending a message into a channel with the following commands: